Footwork FA13

 The Footwork FA13 was a Formula One car used by the Footwork Arrows team in the 1992 Formula One World Championship and, when updated as the FA13B, in the first two races of the championship.
 It was powered by the Mugen-Honda V10 engine.

 Designed by Alan Jenkins, it was a conventional and straightforward car.
 Alboreto scored four times, 5th in both the Spanish and San Marino Grands Prix and 6th in both the Brazilian and Portuguese Grands Prix, the team finishing with six points and equal 7th with Ligier in the Constructors' Championship.

+BOSS GP

+The FA13 was later used in the BOSS GP Series, driven by Johan Rajamaki for the Rajamaki Racing team and won the Open Class title in 1996.